marijnh/Eloquent-JavaScript/06_object.md

 ```

 The use of the word `extends` indicates that this class shouldn't be
-directly based on the default `Object` prototype, but on some other class.
+directly based on the default `Object` prototype but on some other class.
 This
 is called the _((superclass))_.
 The derived class is the
 _((subclass))_.

 To initialize a `SymmetricMatrix` instance, the constructor calls its
-superclass' constructor through the `super` keyword.
+superclass's constructor through the `super` keyword.
 This is necessary
 because if this new object is to behave (roughly) like a `Matrix`, it
 is going to need the instance properties that matrices have.
-In order
-to ensure the matrix is symmetrical, the constructor wraps the
+To ensure the matrix is symmetrical, the constructor wraps the
 `content` method to swap the coordinates for values below the
 diagonal.

-The `set` method again uses `super`, but this time not to call the
+The `set` method again uses `super` but this time not to call the
-constructor, but to call a specific method from the superclass' set of
+constructor but to call a specific method from the superclass's set of
 methods.
 We are redefining `set` but do want to use the original
 behavior.
 Because `this.set` refers to the _new_ `set` method, calling
 that wouldn't work.
 Inside class methods, `super` provides a way to